-A bilingual publication of the solo exhibition of the same name by one of the key authors of the generation born in the 1970s, Zbyněk Sedlecký, a painter for whom the relationship between the observer and the environment is essential and authoritative.
-He found himself in situations whose switch is personal experience linked to the basis of photographic recording.
+Bilingual publication for the solo exhibition of the painter Zbyňek Sedlecký, for whom the relationship between the observer and the environment is fundamental and authoritative.
+He found himself in situations whose switch is a personal experience linked to the starting point of a photographic record.

 Curator: Petr Vaňous

 Texts: Petr Vaňous